-The applicants do not propose any new construction.
+The applicants do not propose any new construction or to make more than minor renovations to existing space.
 Therefore, Criterion (12) is not applicable to this review.

 - (13) The applicant shall demonstrate the contribution of the proposed service in meeting the health-related needs of the elderly and of members of medically underserved groups, such as medically indigent or low income persons, Medicaid and Medicare recipients, racial and ethnic minorities, women, and handicapped persons, which have traditionally experienced difficulties in obtaining equal access to the proposed services, particularly those needs identified in the State Health Plan as deserving of priority.
 For the purpose of determining the extent to which the proposed service will be accessible, the applicant shall show: - (a) The extent to which medically underserved populations currently use the applicant's existing services in comparison to the percentage of the population in the applicant's service area which is medically underserved;